 1. Brickhouse Social

 Brickhouse Social boasts three floors, giving fans the chance to cheer on their team across the venue.
-The bar will boasts DJs, loads of free pool, pizza and drinks offers to enjoy as you watch the football.
+The bar will have DJs, loads of free pool, pizza and drinks offers to enjoy as you watch the football.
 Renowned for its fanzones, the venue has 12 huge screens, a specially designed sound system and an unrivalled atmosphere, making it one of the best places in Manchester to watch the football.

 📍 Brickhouse Social, 11-13 New Wakefield St, Manchester M1 5NP.

-3. Tib Street Tavern
+2. Tib Street Tavern

 A popular spot when the football’s on – particularly on Derby Days – the Tib Street Tavern can be found nestled down the Northern Quarter’s curious Tib Street, offering proper pub vibes with screens at every turn.
 The atmosphere is absolutely buzzing with football fans, with two floors for fans to spread out across and find a spot to watch the match.